rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 Since we will teach `impl Trait` cohesively (that is, argument-position, return-position and type alias `impl Trait` at the same time), it is unlikely that users who understand `impl Trait` will be confused about aliases.
 (What's more, examples in the reference will illustrate this clearly.)

-## Argument-position `impl Trait`
-As described in the [Guide-level explanation](#guide-level-explanation), although we can freely replace an occurence of a return-position `impl Trait` with an `impl Trait` type alias, we cannot freely replace an occurrence of an argument-position `impl Trait`, as argument-position `impl Trait` may be polymorphic, determined by the caller as with a generic parameter.
-However, `impl Trait` type aliases are strictly monomorphic.
-Unfortunately this is an inherent restriction due to the inconsistency of argument-position `impl Trait` with return-position `impl Trait` (regarding the quantifier scope).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives
 The justification for the type alias syntax proposed here comes down to two key motvations: